What is EMDR?

 Traumatic experiences can leave us with memories that are fundamentally different to the ones we typically form.
 Unlike a standard memory that feels like part of your past, a traumatic memory or ‘flashback’, can cause you to relive all of the emotions from a traumatic event over and over again.

-• Trigger physical symptoms such as raised heart rate, sweating, and dizziness
+- Trigger physical symptoms such as raised heart rate, sweating, dizziness, or a panic attack

 A key aspect of EMDR involves silently recalling a memory while your brain is manually prompted to go into a memory processing mode similar to that seen in rapid eye movement (REM) sleep.